Featured in The Washington Post

 AI Safety for Children

 Character AI, ChatGPT, Meta AI — children are forming relationships with AI chatbots.
-I've spent a year testing every platform children use to understand the risks parents need to know about.
+I work closely with the platforms children use to understand the risks parents need to know about.
+Safety guides and articles →

 Real Results